MustagheesButt/HolidayBooking/README.md

 - [JDK](https://openjdk.java.net/install/) (openjdk 17.0.2 2022-01-18)
 - Maven (3.8.5)
+- Eclipse (optional)
 - ~~Glassfish (6)~~ [Wildfly 26.1](https://www.wildfly.org/downloads/)
+  if you have installed Eclipse, you can do this inside Eclipse by adding a new server.
 - MySQL (using XAMPP or any other)

 ## Start Server

 Start MySQL server.
+Create a DB named or `holiday-booking` or anything, using phpMyAdmin from XAMPP (or any other UI manager of your choice).

 ### Wildfly

+Note: To setup with Eclipse follow this guide https://docs.wildfly.org/26/Getting_Started_Developing_Applications_Guide.html

-First create a user:
+First create a user (Management User):

-`wildfly-26.1.0.Beta1/bin/add-user.sh`
+`./<wildfly-dir>/bin/add-user.sh` (if it gives error, make sure this file has execution permission)

 Then run the server:

-`./wildfly-26.1.0.Beta1/bin/standalone.sh`

-Note: To setup with Eclipse follow this guide https://docs.wildfly.org/26/Getting_Started_Developing_Applications_Guide.html
+`./<wildfly-dir>/bin/standalone.sh`

 ### Glassfish